 How is e-learning effective in Rwanda?
-Ask them to refer to the Learner's Book on page 310.
+Ask them to refer to the Learner's Book.

 LESSON 4: TRADE IN AFRICA

 Lesson Objectives

 - a.
 Identify types of trade in Africa

 - b.
 State importance of trade in Africa

 - c.
 List problems hindering trade in Africa

 - d.
 Explain internal and international trade